-Rollovers and Conversions Your IRA may be rolled over to another IRA of yours, may receive rollover contributions, or may be converted to a Roth IRA, provided that all of the applicable rollover and conversion rules are followed.
+J. Rollovers and Conversions-Your IRA may be rolled over to another IRA, SIMPLE IRA, or an eligible employer-sponsored retirement plan of yours, may receive rollover contributions, or may be converted to a Roth IRA, provided that all of the applicable rollover and conversion rules are followed.
 Rollover is a term used to describe a movement of cash or other property to your IRA from another IRA, or from your employer's qualified retirement plan, 403(a) annuity, 403(b) tax-sheltered annuity, 457(b) eligible governmental deferred compensation plan, or federal Thrift Savings Plan.
 The amount rolled over is not subject to taxation or the additional 10 percent early distribution penalty tax.
 Conversion is a term used to describe the movement of Traditional IRA assets to a Roth IRA.
 A conversion generally is a taxable event.
 The general rollover and conversion rules are summarized below.
 These transactions are often complex.
 If you have any questions regarding a rollover or conversion, please see a competent tax advisor.